 - Eat breakfast, lunch and dinner at regular times of the day, with snacks in between as advised by your dietitian or nurse.

 - Eat healthy, balanced meals with a range of carbohydrates, fats and protein.
-See heart healthy eating
+Read more about healthy eating.

 - Choose high fibre carbohydrates, eg, wholegrain breads (breads with lots of grainy bits), high-fibre breakfast cereals, legumes, fruit and vegetables and those with a low glycaemic index (GI).
 Carbohydrate foods with a low GI are digested (broken down to glucose) more slowly.